Asset Protection for General Contractors

 Why General Contractors Incorporate

+General contracting is a high-liability industry, with risks of accidents around every corner.
 Contractors tend to be familiar with worker's compensation, but do you know worker's compensation is one of the main reasons you should consider incorporating your contracting business?
 Generally, if your employees or temporary workers operate any of your equipment, you could be held personally liable for any injuries they receive while using said equipment.
 Additionally, if your equipment injures someone who is not in your employment, your personal assets could also be at risk.
 If you incorporate your business and purchase your equipment in your company's name, then in the event of a lawsuit, usually only your business assets are at stake.
+Ultimately, when faced with medical expenses, legal fees, and settlements, an LLC protects both the business and personal assets from being drained by unexpected claims.

 Worker's compensation laws vary from state to state.
 In some states, an employer can still be held liable for larger claims if an employee is injured on the job.
 If you're operating as a sole proprietorship, all of your personal assets could be vulnerable in the event one of your employees is injured on the job.
 Other states often require sole proprietors with no employees to obtain worker's compensation, but some states will not require you to pay worker's compensation for yourself if you form a corporation or LLC.

-In addition to the benefits regarding worker's compensation, forming an LLC or corporation lends your business a certain level of prestige.
+In addition to contractor protection forming an LLC or corporation lends your business a certain level of prestige.
 Many businesses prefer to work with other businesses, and having the abbreviations "LLC" or "Inc." appended to your company's name implies you are a serious business professional.
 In the event you should ever require a loan for your business, this may also speed up that process, as a number of lenders are more comfortable lending to a company rather than a sole proprietorship.

 How to Set Up Asset Protection for a General Contractor